-Country Start Year Projects GEF Grant Co-financing in GEF Non-GEF Total Amount (US\$) cash (US\$) kind (USS) Afghanistan - - - - - Bangladesh 2021 6 - 6 224,108 302,543 2 Bhutan 1999 207 18 225 5,973,880 1,864,701 3,373,494 India 1996 412 61 473 11,894,224 14,770,977 9,030,033 Maldives 2010 104 25 129 2,993,546 1,588,912 1,076,648 Nepal 1998 275 7 282 9,692,821 8,299,048 3,308,744 Pakistan 1994-2022 302 10 312 9,373,503 9,194,163 4,790,708 Sri Lanka 1994 448 42 490 10,824,320 2,614,702 3,819,428 sharing regarding successful co-financing generation will be eathernally useful for other Sooth Akini countries for long-term sustainability of these programmes.
+Country Start Year Projects GEF Grant Co-financing in Co-financing in GEF Non-GEF Total Amount (US\$) cash (US\$) kind (USS) Afghanistan - - - - Bangladesh 2021 6 1 6 224,108 302,543 - Bhutan 1999 207 18 225 5,973,880 1,864,701 3,373,494 India 1996 412 61 473 11,894,224 14,770,977 9,030,033 Maldives 2010 104 25 129 2,993,546 1,588,912 1,076,648 Nepal 1998 275 7 282 9,692,821 8,299,048 3,308,744 Pakistan 1994-2022 302 10 312 9,373,503 9,194,163 4,790,708 Sri Lanka 1994 448 42 490 10,824,320 2,614,702 3,819,428 sharing regarding successful co-financing generation will be eathernally useful for other Sooth Akini countries for long-term sustainability of these programmes.
 Thus, India can play a role by documenting what works (vie a-vie what doesn't and why) in co-financing, and how and in which context.
 Some countries in South Asia face challenges quite similar to some of the states in India due to spatial reasons.
 Therefore, there are high possibilities of learning from similar intervencions or collection.

-Source: Compiled from https://sgp.undp.org/ Note: "GEF-SGP discontinued since 2022 order to avoid what doesn't work' and follow what works'.
+Source: Compiled from https://sgp.undp.org/ Note: GEF-SGP discontinued since 2022 order to avoid what doesn't work' and follow what works'.
 This is particularly true for the newcomers like Bengladesh.
 On the other hand, India can also learn from particular context-specific challenges and also successful case studies overcoming those challenges, in order to replicate that in similar contexts and help those countries to mercome the contention or challenges.

-44 TERRAGREEN | MARCH 2025
+44 TERRAGREEN MARCH 2025

 with economies of scale.
 The Himslayes play a crucial role in South Ania's geopolitic by influencing territorial disputes and strategic allarous, while a since being value and strategic allarous, while a sinc being a valia biodieverally hottpot that supports unique ecosystems and engulates climate patterns for the region.
-The Fastern Himslayes, spanning India, Blutan, and Repub. are facing threats from didrevestation, climate change, and unsustrainable practices.
-Through the GEF-5GP, India has implemented a project-Securing Livellhoods, Conservation, Sustainable Use, and Restoration of Hinh Ranga Himslayan Corevation, Sustainable Use, and Bastoration of High Range Himalayan Ecospttens (SECURE Himalayas). across different region in Indaht, Himachal Pradesh, Uturahhand, Rikkim, and Anunachal Pradesh, Itu supported community-led initiatives to protect endangered species like snowl separats and medicinal plants.
+The Eastern Himslayes, spanning India, Blutan, and Repub. are facing threats from didrevestation, climate change, and unsustrainable practices.
+Through the GEF-5GP, India has implemented a project-Securing Livellhoods, Conservation, Sustainable Use, and Restoration of Hinh Ranga Himslayan Conservation, Sustainable Use, and Restoration of High Range Himslayan Ecopstom (SECURF-Himslayan)- Ecopstom (SECURF-Himslayan)- Ecopstom (SECURF-Himslayan)- Himsdah Pradesh, Utarashand Sikkim, and Auruschal Pradesh, It supported community hed initiatives to protect endangered species like snow keepards and medicinal plants.
 The challenges being similar to different regions in

-Napal and Bhutan, fostering cross-border collaboration for ecosystem restratedor and bas possible Shandarbants region, Smithly, the Shandarbants region, the smithly shandarbants and shandarbants and Banghadarban, while also being a key biodiversity hub, home to diverse species used as the Bangal Tigg, and playing a significant role in coastal protection and dimster regulation.
-Presently it faces challenges from rising sae levels, frequent cyclones, and energy powery.
-Through the GET-SCP, India has implemented as project in West Board powers when the second power shandarbants are second to the Forest Depandent Community in Islande of Sendarbants.
-The project coward valuesable and backward willings on the firings of forest, with naturate livelihoods and dependency.
+Napal and Bhutan, fostering cross-border collaboration for ecosystem restaration can be a possible short detainst region, Smithing the Sundathants region, Smithing the Sundathants region, some as a critical geopolitical rame for the collection of the state of the collection to make the state of the state of the collection and Banglodach, while also being a key biodiversity hub, home to diverse species used as the Bangal Tigg, and playing a significant role in coastal protection and dimster regulation.
+Presently it faces challenges from rining sae levels, frequent cyclones, and energy powery.
+Through the GET-SCP, India has implemented as project in West Board Conservation of Agro-biodiversity by Providing Matmada Livelihood Options to the Forest Depandent Community in Islands of Standarbans.
+The project coward valuerable and backward vallagas on the firings of forest, with naturates levelihoods and dependency.

-upon mangroves and non-timber forest product NTFP and emphasizes on natural farming activities and fuelwood efficient codestose for environment protection while reducing carbon entisions.
+upon mangroves and non-timber forest product NTFP and emphasizes on natural farming activities and fuelwood efficient codestose for environment protection while reducing corbon entisions.
 By faillating innovidege exchange and technical allating innovidege exchange and technical support, funds an enable similar interventions in the Sandarbane of Bangloskott.